opendatalab-no/opendatalab-no.github.io/_publish/570-document.md

 The documentation provided with open data and APIs is important both to developers that try to understand how to use your data, and to innovators who take the decision on whether your data can be used at all.

+Good documentation of data is also important for internal use of data within your own organisation.

 ## Challenges